luapower/nw/nw.md

 #### `win:keydown(key)`

-Event: a key was pressed.
+Event: a key was pressed (not sent on repeat).

 #### `win:keyup(key)`